 AIG Life Limited (the "Company" or "AIG Life") is incorporated in the United Kingdom and registered in England and Wales.
-The Company is a wholly owned subsidiary of SAFG Retirement Services, Inc. whose ultimate parent company is American International Group, Inc. ('AIG Inc.'), a company incorporated in the State of Delaware, United States of America with headquarters in New York City.
+The Company is a wholly owned subsidiary of Corebridge Financial, Inc. and its ultimate parent company is American International Group, Inc. ("AIG, Inc." or "AIG"), a company incorporated in the State of Delaware, United States of America with headquarters in New York City.